-^{}In 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
+\Starting in 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
 In prior years, the survey used a landline RDD sampling frame.
-Please see the callout box on page 4 for a discussion on the revision to the survey methodology and the effect of that revision on the results.
+Please see the callout box on page 4 for a discussion of the revision to the survey methodology and the effect of that revision on the results.

-Note: For the complete time series of data from 1997 through 2014, see Figure A2 in the appendix.
+Note: For the complete time series of data from 1997 through 2015, see Figure A2 in the appendix.

-2 For the complete time series of data from 1980 through 2014, see Figure A1 in the appendix.
+&lt;sup>2 For the complete time series of data from 1980 through 2015, see Figure A1 in the appendix.

-3 In 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
+&lt;sup>3 Starting in 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
 In prior years, the survey used a landline RDD sampling frame.
-Please see the callout box on page 4 for a discussion on the revision to the survey methodology and the effect of that revision on the results.
+Please see the callout box on page 4 for a discussion of the revision to the survey methodology and the effect of that revision on the results.